This function makes a request for RESOURCE using METHOD.

 AUTH

-or unspecified, then the generic ghub
+is nil or unspecified, then the generic ghub token is used

 instead.
 This is only acceptable for personal utilities.
 A